junxit/us-congress-bills-113/metadata.md

 - 2013-05-14 — Mr. Walden moved to suspend the rules and pass the bill.
 - 2013-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 145). (text: CR H2582)
 - 2013-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 145).(text: CR H2582)
+- 2013-05-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.